akheron/jansson/doc/conformance.rst

 Overflow, Underflow & Precision
 -------------------------------

+If a big number extension is used for either integer or real values, then the behavior of all overflows, underflows, or loss of precision is left to the extension.
+It is possible that no errors or loss of information need ever occur.

+However lacking a big number extension there are limitations.

 Real numbers whose absolute values are too small to be represented in a C ``double`` will be silently estimated with 0.0.
 Thus, depending on